M10 Workforce Development

 Facilitated by Courtney Waring, Director of Education, The Eric Carle Museum of Picture Book Art.

-At this group convening of M10 educators, we will discuss ways to work together to promote K-12 field trips across our locations in the 2025 - 2026 school year.
-M10 educators will share knowledge and experience engaging regional curriculum directors and teachers, identify barriers to participation, and explore collaborative actions.
+M10 educators discussed ways to work together to promote K-12 field trips across our locations in the 2025 - 2026 school year.
+M10 educators shared knowledge and experience engaging regional curriculum directors and teachers, identifying barriers to participation, and exploring collaborative actions.
 Hosted by The Eric Carle Museum and Five Colleges.

 Monday, May 19th 10:30am - 12pm.
 Virtual via Zoom